 Carmen Robin-D’Cruz works to research, develop and test new approaches to justice system practice, particularly in the youth justice system.
 She is responsible for identifying evidence of effective practice and producing practical evidence-led recommendations for service delivery that can be implemented and evaluated.
-Carmen has previously worked as Research Advisor at the University of Edinburgh and Research Assistant at Reading University’s School of Law.
-She studied Law at University College London and has a Bachelor of Civil Law from the University of Oxford.
+Carmen graduated with a degree in Law, and went on to work as a Research Advisor at the University of Edinburgh and Research Assistant at Reading University’s School of Law.

 - Suzanne SmithSenior Innovative Practice Officer